luolawlan/Rice/README.md

-# silkja
-Silkjs is typescirpt project.

-# Author
+# RiceJS
-Copyright (c) by 2023-present, luolawlan
+Rice.js is a lightweight virtual dom.

 # License
 MIT